alexpdp7/alexpdp7/misc/self-hosting.md

 We should observe the past and evaluate whether our past choices were good in the short term, but resulted in damaging dominance in the long term.

+## Having no energies does not mean you are a bad person

+Reading this you might feel that I'm criticizing those who choose convenience.

+People have a limited amount of energy and time.
+There are too many things to worry about in our lives.
+We cannot evaluate every choice we make for the greater good.

+However, I propose that we should at least consider for a minute when we choose services.
+We can always evaluate who is providing the service, which are their incentives, and how this affects us.

+We should also look at previous choices and how they turned out.
+Perhaps back in the day we did not give second consideration to storing our pictures in Google Photos, or tweeting.
+But would have we been better off if we had chosen other services?
+Are we making similar choices today?

 ## The irony here

 Right now, you are reading this text on GitHub.